openstack/taskflow/doc/source/notifications.rst

 Receiving notifications with callbacks
 --------------------------------------

-To manage notifications instances of :py:class:`~taskflow.utils.misc.Notifier` are used.

-.. autoclass:: taskflow.utils.misc.Notifier

 Flow notifications
 ------------------

-To receive notification on flow state changes use :py:class:`~taskflow.utils.misc.Notifier` available as ``notifier`` property of the engine.
+To receive notification on flow state changes use the :py:class:`~taskflow.utils.misc.Notifier` instance available as the ``notifier`` property of an engine.

 A basic example is:

 .. doctest::